 L SDB A: £863,846 - £50,000 = £813,846

 If the member had applied for a TT FAC, their available L S A would be £0.
-This is because the certificate would detail the actual P C L S paid of £300,000, which is higher than the current L S A. In this scenario the member has a greater L S A without the TT FAC, despite previously taking less than 25 per cent of their benefits as a P C L S.
+This is because the certificate would detail the actual P C L S paid of £300,000, which is higher than the current L S A. In this scenario the member has a greater L S A without the TT FAC, despite previously taking less than 25 per cent of the capital value of their benefits as a P C L S.

 Members with L T A protections / enhancement factors

+LTA protections

 This section contains limited information about L T A protections as this information is covered in PTM176000.

 Each time the L T A was reduced, members were able to apply to H M R C for L T A protection.
 Although the L T A is abolished from 6 April 2024, these protections may still be of use as they may entitle members to an increased L S A and L S D B A based on their protected L T A.